Cutthroat Island (1995) - What Did I Just Watch?

 8-6-2018-8-54-31-PM-1024x576.jpg

 To really nitpick the script, you could also point out the various arbitrary story trappings of the plot.
 For example, the reason Morgan and her crew need the thief is because he can speak Latin.
-So could a lot of priests and other scholars back then, which were in no short supply on the British colonies.
+So could a lot of priests and other scholars back then, which were in no short supply in the British colonies.
 They didn't need to go to extreme lengths to rescue him from prison with a big breakout scene.
 They could have just kidnapped someone, if they were real pirates, that is.
 Another example: At some point, there is an alliance formed between a couple of prominent characters who really don't have anything in common, and should be eager to kill each other.
 But it's done so that, in the big climax, both threads are tied up.
 There are multiple moments like these in Cutthroat Island that just demonstrate how run-of-the-mill it can be.

 TL;DR (Conclusion)

 Cutthroat Island is not as weird as the other movies I've reviewed under the banner of What Did I Just Watch?
 However, it's interesting in its own right, simply because of its reputation as one of the biggest box-office bombs in history that was responsible for killing Geena Davis' career.
 Having finally seen it for myself, I am entertained by it for both the right and wrong reasons.
-If you look past the bad acting or just enjoy it like I do, you can still get a bit of fun out of the big explosions and set-pieces.
+If you look past the bad acting or just enjoy it as I do, you can still get a bit of fun out of the big explosions and set pieces.

 Want more weird ones like Cutthroat Island?
 Check out these What Did I Just Watch? reviews!